techidaily/site-fox-access/source/_posts/new-in-2024-harmonize-visuals-and-vibrations-3-affordable-ipad-methods-to-music-in-video.md

 Now, tap the “Play” button to preview the video along with the music.
 Once satisfied, tap on “Done” placed at the left corner of the screen.

 Tip: If your video’s duration is more than the audio duration, iMovie will automatically loop the background music.
 Therefore, there is an option to adjust the length of the media file.
 You can set it according to your preference.
-Check the guide about [How to edit videos with iMovie](https://tools.techidaily.com/wondershare/filmora/download/)for more details.
+Check the guide about [How to edit videos with iMovie](https://tools.techidaily.com/wondershare/filmora/download/) for more details.

 ## Part 4: How to add music to iPhone video with Filmora